ThatJeffGuy/speaker-identification-toolkit/README.md

 - Run `diarize-dataset.py` to process the extracted WAV files and produce JSON files containing diarization data.
 - Uses `PyDub` instead of `ffmpeg`.
 Requires a HuggingFace Token.

-### 3. Identify the Target Speaker - BETA RELEASE - ACTIVE PROJECT
+### 3. Identify the Target Speaker - RELEASE CANDIDATE 1 - ALMOST STABLE
 - Run `identify-speaker.py` to play audio segments from diarization files and interactively map the target speaker.

 ### 4. Isolate and clean-up the Audio - BETA RELEASE